sadanandpai/javascript-code-challenges/challenges/primitives-challenges.md

 <br />

-#### Q14
-### Write a function which checks if a given search text is present either in the beginning of the first name or the second name
+### Q. Write a function which checks if a given search text is present either in the beginning of the first name or the second name
 ```js
 // Example
 validateName('Nedson PETER', "pet");            // true